Study PMBOK 8 process vs deliverable quality for PMP 2026: prevention, output checks, recurring defects, and inspection traps.

 Explanation: A is best because the repeated defect pattern shows a likely process quality weakness, not just isolated output errors.
 B and C rely too heavily on late detection.
 D sacrifices quality instead of fixing the cause.

-After this section, move to acceptance and fit for use so the process-quality lens connects to what it means for an output to be truly ready.
-When your practice misses come from treating testing as the whole quality story, use the free PMP 2026 practice preview on web and review whether the stronger answer fixed a process cause or only an output symptom.
+After this section, move to Acceptance and Fit for Use so the process-quality lens connects to what it means for an output to be truly ready.
+If your misses come from treating testing as the whole quality story, review PMP 2026 Question Patterns and use the PMP 2026 practice page on external practice to check whether the stronger answer fixed a process cause or only an output symptom.